How to Make Macrame Succulent Hangers

 - Faux succulents

 Cut four pieces of macrame cord roughly two outstretched arms wide.
 Fold them in half and run the gathered cord through the center of a steel ring.
-FYI, I purchased my steel rings in the leathercraft section of a craft store.
+FYI, I purchased my steel rings in the leathercraft section of a craft store; you can also find them on Amazon.

 Pull the ends of the cords through the loop to create your first knot around the steel ring.
 This ring is how your planter will hang.

-You’ll now have 8 macrame cords hanging from the steel ring.
-Divide them into pairs of 2 that naturally work easily together.
+You will now have eight macrame cords hanging from the steel ring.
+Divide them into pairs of 2 that naturally work efficiently together.
 Cords nearer each other will most comfortably divide off together.

 Starting approximately where you’d like your hanger to meet with the top of your glass planter, form overhand (simple) knots.
-You can grab both cords and create a knot, or you can tie the 2 strings together into 2 overhand knots.
+You can grab both cords and create a knot, or you can tie the two strings together into two overhand knots.

-The second option gives you a lot of play in moving your knots around, but the first option is much sturdier.
-If you’re having trouble getting your macrame going because you’re having trouble getting these first knots evenly spaced, I’d suggest going that route.
+The second option offers more flexibility in positioning your knots, but the first option is much sturdier.
+If you’re having trouble getting your macrame going because you’re struggling to get these first knots evenly spaced, I’d suggest going that route.

 Place your planter with the top of the vessel at the first knot and measure out the approximate middle of the planter.
-Now, we are going to start that traditional macrame look.
+Now, we’re going to start with that traditional macrame look.

 Rather than tying knots in the already existing pairs, you’ll work either left or right (it doesn’t matter either way) and tie an overhand knot at that level with the nearest neighboring cord, as seen above.

 Next, you’ll need to finish your hanger by tying a knot of all of the cords at the bottom.
 Try to space this the same distance from the middle knots as they are from the top.
-That’s to say you’ll have the top knots –> 2 inches to the middle knots –> 2 inches to the final bottom knot, joining all of the cords together.
+That is to say, you’ll have the top knots 2 inches apart, the middle knots 2 inches apart, and the final bottom knot, joining all the cords together.

-This bottom knot will bear the weight of the entire planter and its contents, so be sure it’s secure.
+This bottom knot will bear the weight of the entire planter and its contents, so ensure it is secure.

-Trim the excess cord to have a nice, decorative dangle on the end.
+Trim the excess cord to have a lovely, decorative dangle on the end.
 Use the lighter to sear off the ends and prevent fraying.

-Add your empty planter to be sure it works well and fits within without any problems.
+Add your empty planter to ensure it fits well and works without any issues.

 Fill your planter with faux or real succulents, stones, dirt, or any other required filler.
 Then, place your succulent into your hanger, and you’re all set!

-There might be a bit of a learning curve for the first planter, but after that, these guys will knock out super quickly.
+There might be a bit of a learning curve for your first planter, but after that, you’ll knock them out super quickly.
 My second took just under 10 minutes!
 Since I used faux succulents after hanging them, they require absolutely nothing further than occasional dusting.
 Cool, right?